pkali/scorch_src/README.md

 With the advent of fujinet (https://fujinet.online/) we are thinking about making the game interplanetary, err, with multiplayer over the net.
 We'll see.

 ## Changes:

+###### Build 138
+2022-05-09
+The post midnight release with great, heavy new features:
+- https://github.com/pkali/scorch_src/issues/48, https://github.com/pkali/scorch_src/issues/10 - thanks to Miker we have a bunch of fresh sound effects.
+Not everything is perfectly implemented, but the game definitely got nicer!
+Thank you again Miker!
+- https://github.com/pkali/scorch_src/issues/42 New weapon - Liquid Dirt by Pecus.
+Try it from directly from the weapon store!
+- (fix) https://github.com/pkali/scorch_src/issues/53 - non-existing weapons are not displayed.
+This makes the defense menu empty when you are poor, but it is still better than the old way with "$0" prices
+- (fix) https://github.com/pkali/scorch_src/issues/49 - seppuku should always kill now

+###### Build 138
+2022-05-02
+- new version of font from Adam
+- 80's style background gradient
+- roller procedure refactored in preparation to liquid dirt

 ###### Build 137
 2022-04-29